dlaidig/qmt/README.rst

     pip install qmt

-To also install the `PySide2 <https://pypi.org/project/PySide2/>`_ package that is needed to run webapps in a custom window, use the extra ``gui`` specifier: ``pip install "qmt[gui]"``.
-If installing PySide2 via PyPI is not supported for your architecture, you can either find other ways to install it (e.g., `brew <https://formulae.brew.sh/formula/pyside@2>`_) or use the Chromium browser window fallback.
+To run webapps, install either `PySide6 <https://pypi.org/project/PySide6/>`_ or `PySide2 <https://pypi.org/project/PySide2/>`_.
+If neither PySide6 nor PySide2 work on your system, webapps can still be displayed with a Chromium browser window fallback.

 To install the toolbox from source, run: